-If flying with Qantas, you could save money with a Walkabout Pass, which is bought simultaneously to your international flight and adds up to six discounted flights.
-Visitors from the US or Canada also have the option of a Qantas AirPass, which adds in three discounted domestic flights.
-As ever, prices for all passes fluctuate according to the season, and, in the US and Canada, according to your departure point.
-If you know your travel plans and can face the extra effort, it is worth double-checking that the pass will actually save money; some travellers report that budget airline bargains can work out cheaper than the discounted flights included in a pass.
+If flying with Qantas, you could save money with a Walkabout Air Pass, which covers up to three discounted domestic flights; you’ll need to purchase it when you book as part of a package with your international flight.
+As ever, prices fluctuate by the season, and, in the US and Canada, according to your departure point.
+If you know your travel plans and can face the extra effort, it is worth double-checking that the pass will actually save money; some travellers discover that budget airline bargains can work out cheaper than the discounted flights included in a pass.

 Other than these, there are a couple of inland tracks in Queensland – to Mount Isa, Longreach and Charleville, plus the rustic Cairns–Forsayth run and isolated Croydon–Normanton stretch – and suburban networks around some of the major cities.
 Only around Sydney does this amount to much, with decent services to most of New South Wales.
 There are no passenger trains in Tasmania.

 The buses are about as comfortable as they can be, with reclining seats, air conditioning, toilets and DVDs.
-If possible, try and plan for a stopover every twenty hours – if you try stoically to sit out a sixty-hour marathon trip, you’ll need a day or more to get over it.
+If possible, try and plan for a stopover every twenty hours – try to sit out a sixty-hour marathon trip and you’ll need a day or more to get over it.
 Discounts (10 percent, or 15 percent if you buy your ticket before entering Australia) are available on many fares if you have a YHA, ISIC or recognized backpacker card such as VIP, or if you are a pensioner.

 The major interstate bus company on the mainland is Greyhound Australia (greyhound.com.au), which covers the entire country.
-Along the east coast, Premier Motor Service (premierms.com.au) calls in everywhere along the highway between Melbourne and Cairns, while in WA Integrity Coach Lines (integritycoachlines.com.au) goes from Perth as far as Port Hedland.
-Firefly Express (t1300 730 740, whttp://www.fireflyexpress.com.au) runs to Sydney, Melbourne and Adelaide and usually has the cheapest fares for these routes.
-Tasmania is covered by Tasmanian Redline Coaches (t1300 360 000, whttp://www.tasredline.com.au) and Tassielink (t1300 300 520, whttp://www.tassielink.com.au).
+Along the east coast, Premier Motor Service (premierms.com.au) calls in everywhere along the highway between Melbourne and Cairns, while in WA, Integrity Coach Lines (integritycoachlines.com.au) goes from Perth to Broome, looping inland, too.
+Firefly Express ( fireflyexpress.com.au) runs from Sydney to Adelaide via Canberra and Melbourne and usually has the cheapest fares for these routes.
+Tasmania is covered by Tassielink (tassielink.com.au) and Tasmanian Redline Coaches (tasredline.com.au).

 The main hazards are boredom and fatigue, and animal collisions – a serious problem everywhere (not just in the Outback) at dawn, dusk and night-time.
 Driving in the Outback is by far the most dangerous tourist pursuit in Australia and every year several people get killed in single-vehicle rollovers or head-on collisions, particularly Europeans on short see-it-all holidays in cumbersome 4WDs or motorhomes.
 Beware of 50m-long road trains: these colossal trucks can’t stop quickly or pull off the road safely, so if there’s the slightest doubt, get out of their way; only overtake a road train if you can see well ahead and are certain your vehicle can manage it.
 On dirt roads be doubly cautious, or just pull over and let the road train pass.